 \section{Introduction}

-In the past few years, significant advances have been made in the research of multimodal intelligence.
-One important direction in this field is designing a unified model that can process tasks involving data from various modalities, including text, images, speech, and beyond.
+In the past few years, significant advances have been made in the research on multimodal intelligence.
+One important direction in this field is designing a unified model that can process tasks involving data from various modalities, including text, image, speech, and beyond.
 To achieve this goal, many studies have developed multimodal systems by augmenting pre-trained large language models (LLMs) with multimodal perception and generation capabilities \cite{BLIP3-o,AnyGPT,vita,vita1p5,qwen3_omni,next_gpt,yang2025survey}, which exhibit impressive performance thanks to the strong language understanding capabilities of LLMs.
 However, most existing approaches in multimodal intelligence rely on autoregressive architectures, leaving substantial room to explore alternative probabilistic modeling approaches.

-Recent months have witnessed a surge of research interest in applying diffusion models to natural language processing tasks, which has emerged as a promising alternative to classical autoregressive architectures \cite{Dream,llada_1p5}.
+Recent studies have witnessed a surge of research interest in applying diffusion models to natural language processing tasks, which have emerged as a promising alternative to classical autoregressive architectures \cite{Dream,llada_1p5}.
 Diffusion models demonstrate several distinct advantages over autoregressive models \cite{dimple,super_learner}.
-For example, the initial token sequence and the generation trajectory of the diffusion generation process can be steered to control the semantic structure, output format and response style of generated content \cite{Lumina-dimoo}.
+For example, the initial token sequence and the transformation direction of the diffusion generation process can be steered to control the semantic structure, output format and response style of generated content \cite{Lumina-dimoo}.
 Furthermore, diffusion models support parallel decoding, offering the potential for efficient generation \cite{fast-dllm,fast-dllm-v2}.
 Given these advantages, it is natural to explore the potential of employing diffusion models to build multimodal intelligence systems.